 Newspapers are a good source for current affairs but the static concepts are not covered.
 Hence, you must read and the books thoroughly.

 News Channels – Business News Channels; Listen to experts’ views and analyze the news yourself.
-Try and think what could be tomorrow’s headline.
+Try and think about what could be tomorrow’s headline.

 Financial Management by Prasanna Chandra